dorgonman/HorizonVRDemo/README.md

 Please Set DefaultPawnClass in GameMode to BP Class Plugins\HorizonVRPlugin\Content\Blueprints\Character\BP_HorizonVRCharacter, or set the character's Auto Possess Player to Player0 after drop to the map.
 This Character will detect your connected VR device and spawn the MotionControllerActor for that device.
 If you want to test your VR controller interaction, use [Google Controller Emulator](https://developers.google.com/vr/daydream/controller-emulator) is a good idea, if you has a daydream-ready phone, because with this app, you won't need setup HTC Vive or Oculus in order to do some quick test.
 If your computer didn't connect with any VR Device, default HMDDeviceType will be EHorizonVRHMDType::GoogleVRHMD.

+Note1: If you can't see MotionController in packaged build, please Delay about 1 second in your Game Default Map and call OpenLevel(YourMainMap), because plugin need to wait engine full initialized VR related setting in order to work properly.(Editor didn't has such limitation)
-Note: if you connect Google Controller Emulator and other VR devices at same time, Google Controller Emulator will take over the controller.
+Note2: If you connect Google Controller Emulator and other VR devices at same time, Google Controller Emulator will take over the controller.